Northern British Columbia

 (1822 - 1871), Fort Babine

-A Hudson's Bay Co. post that was originally located in Old Fort (aka Fort Kilmaurs) located 35 miles southeast, at the "Y" of Babine Lake (east of Smither's Landing), until moved in 1836 to its present location.
-Possibly moved again (or rebuilt) in 1871.
+A Hudson's Bay Co. post that was originally located in Old Fort (as Fort Kilmaurs) located 35 miles southeast, at the "Y" of Babine Lake (east of Smither's Landing), until moved in 1836 to its present location.
+Possibly moved again (or rebuilt) in 1871, and renamed.
 HBC store operations here ended in 1971 (HBC records end in 1923).

 Fort Connolly